 What you see in the color-coded icons is a visual representation of that equation and where a student lands:

-The lock and the clock icon represent number of Locked items, and Items waiting on Teacher Scoring respectively.
-Clicking these icons will bring you to an appropriate place to act on those items.
+The lock icon and the clock icon represent the number of Locked items, and Items waiting on Teacher Scoring respectively.
+Clicking these icons will bring you to an appropriate page to act on those items.
 Courses without end-dates will only show this Lock and Clock icon as depicted above.

-- Teachers creating or updating sections WILL NEED to define course start and end dates.
+- Teachers creating or updating sections will need to define to define course start and end dates to receive a pacing percentage.

-- Sections with no end date defined WILL NOT show pacing.
-Students and educators will see a progress bar with no pacing statuses.
+- Sections with no end date defined will not show pacing.
+Students and educators will see a progress bar with complete/total ratios.

 - Teachers will be able to set individual start and end dates for students.
 This will be especially helpful for students who are added to a class at a later start date.